If you’re planning an African safari in the near future, let our comparative guide help you choose between Kenya and Tanzania.

 Landscape and Climate

 There are a lot of similarities to Kenya and Tanzania, as both countries share a border and sit along the Indian Ocean.
 Kenya’s landscape is a mixture of sandy beaches on the coast, highlands in the centre, and fertile plains in the west.
 The country’s seasons are split between wet and dry, with the main wet season running from April through June and the dry season running December through March.
 There’s also a mini wet season for a few weeks in November and December, and a mini dry season from July through October.
 The average temperature in Kenya is between 20°C and 28°C, with the coast being both hotter and more humid than in-land.

 Tanzania is similar to Kenya, but also around one and a half times larger.
 You’ll find coastline in the east, plains and plateau running west across the country, and highlands in the north and south.
 The seasons in Tanzania are very similar to those in Kenya.
 The average temperature in summer is 28°C while the country gets coldest in July when it sits around 24°C. Like Kenya, the coastal region is tropical, however the inland is not arid in Tanzania, instead being more temperate.
 The main wet season runs March through May, while the main dry season runs June through October.
 Like in Kenya, the shorter wet season comes in November and December, while January and February constitute the short dry season.

 There’s no great temperature or geographic advantage between Kenya and Tanzania since both countries are so close to each other and share so many physical similarities.
-Just note the slight variations between temperature, geography, and the seasons, so you know what you’re going to get when you visit one or the other on your African safari.
+Just note the slight variations between temperature, geography, and the seasons, so you know what you’re going to get when you visit one or the other.

 Expenses and Infrastructure